-- Term Life is Most Affordable: For most truckers, term life insurance offers the most cost-effective protection for needs like mortgage payments and income replacement.
+For most truckers, term life insurance offers the most cost-effective protection for needs like mortgage payments and income replacement.
+Other options, such as permanent life insurance and no-medical insurance, are also available for those seeking lifelong coverage or simpler underwriting.

-- Health is Wealth: Your health status, driving record, and tobacco use are the biggest factors in determining your cost.
+Health status, driving record, and tobacco use are the biggest factors in determining insurance costs for truckers.
 Small improvements can lead to big savings.

 What Types of Life Insurance Can Truck Drivers Get in Canada?